Alice in Wonderland Syndrome: Why the World Feels Distorted

 - Time Distortions: Time distortion in AIWS refers to a disruption in perceiving the passage of time, leading to a feeling that time is either speeding up, standing still, or slowing down.
 This can manifest as a sense that events are moving slower or faster than they are, or people are speaking slower or quicker than usual.

 - Sound Distortions: Sound distortion in Alice in Wonderland Syndrome can manifest as amplified soft sounds, changes in pitch, tones, misinterpreted common sounds, and the perception of music or voices.
-It means individuals suffering from AIWS may hear sounds that are not present or perceive sounds as softer, louder, or distorted in some way.
+AIWS may involve auditory distortions such as altered loudness or pitch, but true auditory hallucinations are uncommon and should prompt evaluation for other neurological or psychiatric conditions.

 What are the possible causes of Alice in Wonderland syndrome?